American Indian Movement: Events

 During ceremonies on Thanksgiving Day 1970 to commemorate the 350th anniversary of the Pilgrims' landing at Plymouth Rock, an AIM group seized the replica of the Mayflower in Boston.
 In 1971, members occupied Mount Rushmore for a few days.
-This huge sculpture had been created on a mountain long considered sacred by the Lakota; whose associated land in the Black Hills of South Dakota was taken by the federal government after gold was discovered there.
+This huge sculpture was created on a mountain long considered sacred by the Lakota, and the associated land in the Black Hills of South Dakota was taken by the federal government after gold was discovered there.
 This area was originally within the Great Sioux Reservation as created by the Treaty of Fort Laramie in 1868, which covered most of present-day South Dakota west of the Missouri River.
-After the discovery of gold in 1874, the federal government broke up the large reservation, and sold off much of the Black Hills to European Americans for mining and settlement.
+After the discovery of gold in 1874, the federal government broke up the large reservation and sold off much of the Black Hills to European Americans for mining and settlement.
 It reassigned several Lakota tribes to five smaller reservations in this area.

 Native American activists in Milwaukee staged a takeover of an abandoned Coast Guard station along Lake Michigan.
 The takeover was inspired by the 1969 Alcatraz occupation.
 Activists cited the Treaty of Fort Laramie and demanded the abandoned federal property revert to the control of the Native peoples of Milwaukee.
 AIM protestors retained possession of the land, and the land became the site of the first Indian Community School, which operated until 1980.

 Also in 1971, AIM began to highlight and protest problems with the Bureau of Indian Affairs (BIA), which administered programs and land trusts for Native Americans.
 The group briefly occupied BIA headquarters in Washington, D.C.
 A brief arrest, reversal of charges for "unlawful entry" and a meeting with Louis Bruce (Mohawk/Lakota), the BIA Commissioner, ended AIM's first event in the capital.
-In 1972, activists marched across country on the "Trail of Broken Treaties" and took over the Department of Interior headquarters, including Bureau of Indian Affairs (BIA), occupying it for several days and allegedly doing millions of dollars in damage.
+In 1972, activists marched across the country on the "Trail of Broken Treaties" and took over the Department of Interior headquarters, including the Bureau of Indian Affairs (BIA), occupying it for several days and allegedly doing millions of dollars in damage.

 AIM developed the Twenty Points, to summarize its issues with federal treaties and promises, which they publicized during their occupation in 1972.
 The list was largely written by the Native American activist and strategist Hank Adams.
 Twelve points addressed treaty responsibilities which the protesters believed the U.S. government had failed to fulfill: